 Chicago playwright Dan Ursini becomes Steppenwolf's first resident playwright.

-Five more members are recruited: Francis Guinan, Glenne Headly, Tom Irwin, John Mahoney and Rondi Reed.
+Seven more members are recruited: Mary Copple, Francis Guinan, Glenne Headly, Tom Irwin, John Mahoney, Rondi Reed and Mike Sassone.
+Mary Copple and Mike Sassone leave the company within a few years.

 The company moves to the 134-seat theater at the Jane Addams Hull House Center, 3212 N Broadway, Chicago.